Introduction

 In addition to clinical duties, HCAs often provide emotional support to patients, helping to create a comfortable and supportive environment.
 They may also handle administrative tasks, such as updating patient records and scheduling appointments.

-Required Qualifications and Skills
+Health Care Assistant Qualifications and Skills

 Qualifications